abhiram-ar/webRTC-from-scratch-to-scale/README.md

 <img src="./assets/transcoding on the fly.png" alt="simulcast architecture"  />

 - browser1 send multiple video streams of various quality to the SFU,
-- SFU selectively forward optimal stream to browser2 based a state
+- SFU selectively forward optimal stream to browser2 based on a state

 why not transcode on the SFU?